Ancient Roman technology: Steam power

 The generation of power through steam remained theoretical in the Roman world.
 Hero of Alexandria published schematics of a steam device that rotated a ball on a pivot.
 The device used heat from a cauldron to push steam through a system of tubes towards the ball.
 The device produced roughly 1500 rpm but would never be practical on an industrial scale as the labour requirements to operate, fuel and maintain the heat of the device would have come at too great a cost.

 Technology as a craft

-Roman technology was largely based on a system of crafts.
+Roman technology was largely based on a system of art and crafts.
 Technical skills and knowledge were contained within the particular trade, such as stonemasons.
 In this sense, knowledge was generally passed down from a tradesman master to a tradesman apprentice.
 Since there are only a few sources from which to draw upon for technical information, it is theorized that tradesmen kept their knowledge a secret.
 Vitruvius, Pliny the Elder and Frontinus are among the few writers who have published technical information about Roman technology.
 There was a corpus of manuals on basic mathematics and science such as the many books by Archimedes, Ctesibius, Heron (a.k.a.
 Hero of Alexandria), Euclid and so on.
 Not all of the manuals which were available to the Romans have survived, as lost works illustrate.